 2. Clean out & organize your drawers

-I know this isn’t something your guests will see, but you see it.
-Every freaking time you open the drawer.
-Can you tell I’m a little bitter about a junk drawer in my space right now?
-Every time I open it, I feel like it sucks some energy out of me.
-And I even have an organizer tray in the drawer!
+This might not be something your guests will see, but you see it.
+Every time you open the drawer.
+Having a cluttered mess can suck the energy right out of your brain, especially if you have to spend and inordinate amount of time looking for something.
 Clear out some junk, and make it easier for your brain to find the scotch tape, a paperclip, a spatula or some other kitchen gadget you might need but not use all the time.
 Opening a drawer to grab a pen should not be an exercise in patience.

-Or add a rug if you don’t have one.
 This will immediately change the look of the space you want to freshen up.
 Home Depot can be a good source for affordable large rugs, and World Market is a good choice for trendier looks.
 You can also check your local TJ Maxx/Homegoods store, they typically have very affordable rug options.
 If you’re looking for a longer lasting option, consider a higher quality wool rug.
 You’ll pay more, but you should get a lot more life out of it.

 4. Upgrade an appliance

-Are you still working with a cheap toaster from college?
+Are you still working with a flimsy, cheap toaster from college?
 Perhaps your blender has seen better days.
 Or maybe your coffee maker was a Rite Aid purchase in a moment of caffeine deprived panic.
 Any of those appliances that typically sit out on your kitchen counter add visual cues to the room, whether you realize it or not.
-Upgrading to a cleaner, new version can completely change the look of a counter.
+Upgrading to a cleaner, newer version can completely change the look of a counter.
 A machine that costs more and is sleeker should last you longer.
 Also, keep the outside of your appliances wiped down.
-Caked on gunk and finger smudges aren’t a good look. (photo credit)
+Caked on gunk can make an otherwise clean space feel kind of grimy.